kxk-4498/MicroserviceAnomalyDetection/README.md

 3. Run: `bash setup_kubespray_prereqs.sh`
 4. Manually setup passwordless-SSH:
     1. `cd ~/.ssh/`
     2. Store your cloudlab private key in tempkey.pem.
 Do this by first creating a new file called tempkey.pem (if it doesn't already exist).
-Then, get your cloudlab private key by going to https://www.cloudlab.us/, pressing “Download Credentials”, and copying the whole file up to and including the “END RSA PRIVATE KEY” line into tempkey.pem.
+Then, get your cloudlab private key by going to https://www.cloudlab.us/, pressing “Download Credentials”, and copy-pasting the whole file up to and including the “END RSA PRIVATE KEY” line into tempkey.pem.
     3. Put your Cloudlab public key in tempkey.pub (can get from https://www.cloudlab.us/ssh-keys.php’)
 5. Move back to the relevant directory: `cd ~/KubesprayClusterOnCloudlab`
 6. Run: `bash deploy_kubespray.sh`.
 At some point you will be asked for the phasephrase for `.ssh/tempkey.pem`.
 This is the password to your Cloudlab profile.
 If the password was correct, it will output “Identity added:...".
 If any y/N prompts shows up, respond: `y`.